iandow/lambda_layer_factory/README.md

 For more information and a detailed deployment guide visit the Media Analysis Solution at https://aws.amazon.com/answers/media-entertainment/media-analysis-solution/.

 ## Prerequisites:
 Install the Node version 9.
-This is easies with the [node version manager](https://github.com/creationix/nvm) (nvm), like this:
+This is easiest with the [node version manager](https://github.com/creationix/nvm) (nvm), like this:
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash
 source ~/.bashrc